Jenny-Ham5teak/Jenny-Ham5teak.github.io/README.md

 ## Semi Vanilla Survival
 ![Semi Vanilla Surival](https://jenny-ham5teak.github.io/assets/images/semi_vanilla_survival.png)
-If you want a completely vanilla gaming experience, without external mods or plugins, then Semi Survival Vanilla is the server for you.
+If you want a completely vanilla gaming experience, without external mods or plugins, then **Semi Vanilla Survival** is the server for you.
 Here you can essentially do what you do in a singleplayer world but the difference is that you are on a server with other people.

 * **Crates**: in `/warp crates` we have 4 types of crates: Epic, Mystic, Supreme and Legendary and each of them contain different prizes.
 You will need keys to open them, obtainable through the shop or with the keydrops.